RichKMLS/neoPrompt/README.md

        variables will be added if and when better prompting methods are discovered.

        Incorporated conda environment into script for ease of use.
-My neox conda environment list can be found in the neoPrompt repository
+       My neox conda environment list can now be found in the neoPrompt repository

        more comments have been added to explain certain lines :)